sudhaus7/typo3-logformatter/README.md

   logformatter [options] [--] [<file>...]

 Arguments:
-  file                                             Filename or - for STDIN
+  file                                             Filename or - for STDIN (for example with tail -f)

 Options:
       --search=SEARCH                              Search in message for this keyword